craigpotter/redirect-to-welcome-or-landing-page/readme.txt

 You can use this plugin for:

-*   Collect emails form users how visit your site.
+*   Collect emails from users who visits your site.
 *   Duple you Opt-in rate.
 *   Redirect users to announcement page about your new book or product.